MystenLabs/sui/crates/sui-framework/docs/validator.md

 <a name="0x2_validator_EInvalidProofOfPossession"></a>

-Invalid proof_of_possesion field in ValidatorMetadata
+Invalid proof_of_possession field in ValidatorMetadata

 <pre><code><b>const</b> <a href="validator.md#0x2_validator_EInvalidProofOfPossession">EInvalidProofOfPossession</a>: u64 = 0;